 MEDIATION

-Veronique is a mediator of family law cases and civil litigation cases.
-She has successfully mediated or resolved through mediation numerous divorces and several commercial and business cases.
-She uses mediation as a valuable and often cost-effective tool to creatively resolve problems and overcome barriers to resolution.
-She is a court-approved mediator in Washtenaw County for both family law and civil litigation cases.
+I am also a mediator of family law cases, and have successfully mediated or resolved through mediation numerous divorces and several commercial and business cases.
+I use mediation as a valuable and often cost-effective tool to creatively resolve problems and overcome barriers to resolution.
+SI am a court-approved mediator in Washtenaw County.

-In some cases, Veronique is the neutral mediator who facilitates divorce settlements, with or without legal counsel present.
-In that role, she coordinates the exchange of relevant information and documents and she helps the parties find solutions and areas of agreements so that they can reach agreement and enter into a divorce settlement agreement.
-When children are involved, Veronique helps the parents mediate a family-friendly custody arrangement, along with parenting plans and schedules.
+In some cases, VI am the neutral mediator who facilitates divorce settlements, with or without legal counsel present.
+In that role, I coordinate the exchange of relevant information and documents and help the parties find solutions and areas of agreements so that they can reach agreement and enter into a divorce settlement agreement.
+When children are involved, I help the parents mediate a family-friendly custody arrangement, along with parenting plans and schedules.

-In other cases, Veronique is the attorney who represents and counsels her client while the client engages in a mediation process to resolve the divorce.
-In consultation and agreement with her client, Veronique determines if and when she needs to attend the mediation sessions.
-Outside of such sessions, she counsels her client on rights and obligations and on settlement options and may communicate as needed with the mediator.
-She reviews the settlement agreement, often suggesting improvements.
+In other cases, I am the attorney who represents and counsels her client while the client engages in a mediation process to resolve the divorce, with or without counsel present.
+In consultation and agreement with my client, I determine if and when I need to attend the mediation sessions.
+I counsel my client on rights and obligations and on settlement options and communicates as needed with the mediator.
+I negotiate settlement agreements.

 Find out more about Veronique Liem’s experience and credentials or contact us to schedule an appointment.